shrey2199/LD_Meta_bot/README.md

   - Default Value :- `""`
   - Use :- To connect to Libdrive.

+- `PIC`
+  - Values :- The Picture You want to appear when start command is used.
+  - Default Value :- `""`
+  - Use :- Send Photo with `/start` command.

 - `ADMIN_IDS`
   - Values :- It is a list of IDs of all the allowed groups and useres who can use this bot in private.
     - To supply multiple IDs in config.py seperate by comma ','.